mozilla/learning.mozilla.org/README.md

 things on the client-side.

-Run `node bin/generate-static.js` to generate a static site that doesn't require any client-side JavaScript.
+Run `node bin/generate-static.js` to generate a static site that doesn't require any client-side JavaScript, except for situations where alternatives don't exist, such as hamburger menus.
+This static site also uses `history.pushState` for navigation if the browser supports it.

 ## References